rapidftr/RapidFTR-chef-repo/README.md

 *	If you're logged in as root and don't yet have an admin account (which is likely on Linode but not otherwise):

+		adduser admin
-		adduser admin # When prompted, provide a strong password.
-You can leave everything else blank. usermod -a -G sudo admin
+		# When prompted, provide a strong password.
+You can leave everything else blank.
+		# If it says "group admin already exists" try: adduser admin --ingroup admin
+		usermod -a -G sudo admin

 	*	Now log out and log back in as admin.